joinpursuit/AC_4_Web/units/fundamentals/lessons/loops/loops.md

 ...
 ```

 This program isn't much fun to write, and it isn't very practical either.
 What if we wanted to log the numbers between 1 and 1000?
 There is a better solution than writing this by hand: **loops**.
-Loops are really a solution for many repetitive tasks.
+Loops are a solution for repetitive tasks.

 ## The `while` loop

-Now you are hopefully convinced that loops can be a good idea.
-Our first loop is the **while** loop.
-It is similar to the **if** statement, in that we will check if some condition is true.
+Now that you are hopefully convinced that loops can be a good idea, let's write our first **while** loop.
+A **while** loop is similar to the **if** statement, in that we will check if some condition is true.
 Unlike the **if** statement, we will execute the code block following the while loop again and again, as long as the condition is true.
 Whenever we reach the bottom of the code block, we go right back up and check the condition again.

 ```js
 let num = 1